Issa Zarepour: In the judiciary

 Seyed Ebrahim Raisi, the then head of Judicial system of the Islamic Republic of Iran, appointed Zarepour as head of the Judiciary's Statistics and Information Technology Center in February 2020.
 Another of his actions during this period was the launch of the edalat hamrah app.
 The growth and development of other electronic systems of the judiciary, which is mentioned as one of the achievements of Ebrahim Raisi during his presidency in this branch, has also been done by Zarepour team.

 Minister of Information and Communications Technology

-In 11 August 2021, Raisi introduced Zarepour as the proposed Minister of Information and Communications Technology of the 13th government to the parliament, and on 28 August 2021, with 256 votes in favor, 17 against and 10 abstentions, he received the vote of confidence as the Minister of Information and Communications Technology.
+On 11 August 2021, Raisi introduced Zarepour as the proposed minister of information and communications technology of the 13th government to the parliament, and on 28 August 2021, with 256 votes in favor, 17 against and 10 abstentions, he received the vote of confidence.